whg-training/whg-training-resources/docs/statistical_modelling/Hidden_markov_models/glycophorin_cnv_hmm.md

+---
+sidebar_position: 2
+---

-# Hidden Markov Model CNV calling example - continued #
+# Modelling CNVs using a Hidden Markov Model #

 ** !!
-Note !! ** To run this code, you first need to have computed a set of log-likelihoods for each sample at each site in the relevant dataset.
+Note !! ** To run this part of the practical, you first need to have computed a set of log-likelihoods for each sample at each site in the relevant dataset.
 The code to do this was explained in the [warmup tutorial](glycophorin_cnv_warmup.md), which you can also find in this directory.

 If you haven't run it in this R session, please run this now:
 ```R